 The Hypercube is a concentric cubic sculpture illuminated with a 120 metre addressable LED array.
-It’s minimalistic structure is designed to elicit a sense of strength, balance and simplicity yet plays host to (and becomes juxtaposed by) a range of intricate choreographies.
+These light pixels allow for the investigation of a range of intricate choreographies that can be obtained through its minimalistic form.

 Sound designs are employed to deliberately cultivate a deeper audiovisual synesthetic connection.
 By continually cross referencing the sound and vision, audiovisual sync is gradually tightened and unified.
 Ambient light that is captured by the surrounding walls of the room further intensifies these audiovisual choreographies, culminating in the creation of a dynamic immersive environment.